Date published: 26 January, 2016

 If you do fail part or all of your inspection, we will refer to this as a breach and any further action will be assessed depending on how serious the breach is.

 Scottish Suckler Beef Support Scheme (Mainland and Islands)

 If you have applied or plan to apply for the Scottish Suckler Beef Support Scheme, then it's important that you read the full scheme guidance to understand your obligations.

-The Cattle Keeper's Handbook provides a reference to what's required for identification and traceability.
+The Livestock Identification and Tracing Guidance provides a reference to what’s required for identification and traceability.